zahraboukthir/cpkIA-First-Step-into-machine-Learning/README.md

-1. Explore this dataset using what you have learned in data preprocessing and data visualization
+1. Explore this dataset (https://drive.google.com/file/d/1Yf8pIkoJ0XG-Wz9T46wYRVobRhbOUtq8/view)using what you have learned in data preprocessing and data visualization

 2. Write a paragraph selecting the most important features (feature selection).